 Your willingness and ability to solve problems has a huge effect on the way you feel, and largely determines whether or not you become frustrated, despondent or depressed.
 In some cases the solutions are pretty obvious—you know what you need to do to fix the problem.
 In other situations, the solutions are not clear and you’ll need to consider lots of possible options before you can find the best one.

 When you’re confronted with a problem there are ways to deal with it.

 How Being Faced With a Problem Might Affect You

 When you’re faced with a problem, it’s not uncommon to feel:

 If you’re experiencing these feelings, it’s important to look after yourself.
-Take time out of your day to do something that you enjoy.
+Take time out to do something that you enjoy.
 Even though you might not feel like it, exercising and eating well can help.
-If you want to explore other ways to cope, check out the Developing Coping Strategies article.
+If you want to explore other ways to cope, check out of Developing Coping Strategies article.

 Having tools to help you make a decision can help you reach a successful outcome.
 If you’re finding that your feelings are affecting your day-to-day routine, it’s a good idea to talk to someone you trust.
 This could be someone like a friend, school or campus counselor or family member.

 Working through a problem one step at a time can make you aware of lots of possible solutions.
 This increases your likelihood of getting what you want and helps you to feel more in control.

 Sometimes it’s helpful to get ideas and alternative perspectives from other people like family members and friends, although in the end it’s up to you to decide what action to take.